 Veteran’s Restorative Care Center

-National University of Natural Medicine is proud to support the launch of a new approach to veteran medical care: the Veteran’s Restorative Care Center (VRCC).
+National University of Natural Medicine is proud to support the development of a natural medicine center that will provide medical care for our veterans: the Veteran’s Restorative Care Center (VRCC).

-The mission of the VRCC, to be located in the beautiful Blue Mountains of Hot Lake Springs in La Grande, Oregon, is to “restore hope through education, whole-life care and nature” by offering a retreat sanctuary for veterans and their families that offers a natural and integrated approach to heal, body, mind and spirit—the Hot Lakes Springs Resort.
+The VRCC will be located in the beautiful Blue Mountains of eastern Oregon at Hot Lake Springs in La Grande.
+Its mission is to “restore hope through education, whole-life care and nature” by offering a retreat sanctuary and treatment center for veterans and their families that provides a natural and integrated approach to heal body, mind and spirit.

 VRCC Fundraising Efforts

-Please join our efforts to help us reach our first milestone.
-All donations to support the VRCC are through the non-profit Warrior Bonfire Program.
+All donations to support VRCC are through the nonprofit Warrior Bonfire Program.

 National University of Natural Medicine is a nonprofit educational institution recognized by the Internal Revenue Service as a 501(c) (3) tax-exempt organization.
 All contributions are tax-deductible to the fullest extent provided by law.
 Your support makes a difference.
 Help us continue to advance the practice and profession of natural medicine.